 The best time to see the Northern Lights is during winter.
 It is because cold months witness the longest nights and the darkest skies.
 The peak season for Aurora Borealis sightings typically runs from late September to early April, with some of the best months being October, November, February, and March.

-Let’s look at the best places to see the Northern Lights in 2025 that will help you choose your most preferred destination.
+Let’s look at the best places to see the Northern Lights in 2026 that will help you choose your preferred destination.

 1.Norway: The Northern Lights Capital